It’s going to be harder to lose weight as you get older. That’s just a fact of life.

 Or perhaps you’re Charlize Theron, a 42-year-old Academy Award-winning actress who ate In-N-Out for breakfast and macaroni and cheese at 2 a.m. to put on 50 pounds for a role and suddenly found it a lot harder to lose that weight than it had been 15 years earlier.

-The reasons why it’s so hard can vary from person to person, particularly due to the in weight gain.
+The reasons why it’s so hard can vary from person to person, particularly due to the

 And lifestyle-related factors play a role as well.
 Older men and women may be more stressed and less physically able to exercise the way they used to when they were younger.